SameerYasin/Call-by-value-and-reference-in-cpp/README.md

    * Output the reversed string.

 **Key learning**

-* Distinguish between value and reference parameter passing.
-* Work confidently with pointers and memory addresses.
-* Choose parameter passing methods that balance efficiency and safety.
-* Apply call by reference in real-world tasks like data structure manipulation and large-object handling.
+This experiment helped me clearly distinguish between value and reference parameter passing.
+I learned to work confidently with pointers and memory addresses, which strengthened my understanding of how data is stored and accessed.
+I can now choose parameter-passing methods that balance efficiency and safety, and I can apply call by reference in real-world tasks such as manipulating data structures or handling large objects without unnecessary copying.

 **Applications**

-* Editing arrays, linked lists, and complex structures directly.
-* Returning multiple values from a function.
-* System-level programming that interacts with hardware.
-* Efficient object-oriented code where large objects are passed without copying.
-* In-place algorithm implementation for better performance.
+Call by reference is valuable in many practical scenarios.
+It allows direct editing of arrays, linked lists, and other complex structures without creating extra copies.
+It also makes it easier to return multiple values from a single function.
+In system-level programming, call by reference is essential for interacting with hardware.
+Within object-oriented code, it improves efficiency by passing large objects without copying them.
+Finally, it supports in-place algorithm implementation, which leads to better overall performance.

+### Conclusion

+Through this experiment, I clearly understood the difference between **call by value** and **call by reference** in C++.
+I observed that call by value only works on copies of variables, so the original data stays unchanged, while call by reference lets a function modify the actual variables using pointers or references.
+By writing programs for swapping values, calculating an employee bonus, and reversing a string, I learned when it is better to protect data and when it is more efficient to update it directly.
+This activity improved my grasp of pointers, memory handling, and how to design functions more effectively.